 List the staff or personnel involved in the project's implementation.
 What are their qualifications?
 Append résumés of key personnel.
 How much of the Project Director's time is devoted to this project?
-Are there sufficient staff hours devoted to the project to ensure proper implementation?
-What plans are in place to ensure the project will continue if there are problems with staff turnover?
+Are there ensure the project will continue if there are problems with staff turnover?
+What plans are in place to